South Bank & Waterloo

 Iconic media and tech business including ITV and IBM have called the South Bank home for over 30 years.
 These economic giants benefit from the central location and connectivity, a highly skilled talent base and a world class choice of restaurants, bars and venues.
 David Chipperfield Architects, part of a growing design cluster in Lambeth, is one of the UK’s most successful practices with more than 100 awards won internationally.

 Start-ups and Workspace

 A thriving start-up scene is being built within the Waterloo neighbourhood.
-Four new incubators and co-working spaces launched in 2016 – Build Studios; Health Foundry; Granby Space; and Local London.
+Build Studios; Health Foundry; Granby Space; and Local London are four incubators and co-working spaces that contribute to this.
 Long established workspaces including Elizabeth House and Make Space Studios also provide an affordable offer, popular with hundreds of early stage companies and micro businesses.